lonnyobrien/reclaim-traditional-name-accessibility/README.md

 # Traditional name and form accessibility
 # traditional-name-and-form-accessibility
 ## Scope
-Provide developer guidance to better support the digital accessibility needs of First Nations, Inuit or Métis community members with disabilities when using Indigenous names on forms on websites, web apps and in electronic documents.
+Provide developer guidance to better support the digital accessibility needs of First Nations, Inuit or Métis community members with disabilities when using their Indigenous names on forms found on websites, web apps and in electronic documents.
 ## Traditional name
 An Indigenous name could be a single name in traditional culture, not use the same alphabet or sounds, or have an English or French translation.
 The name change could also have publication exemptions intended to prevent significant harm to the person.
 Residential school survivors and their family members may also reclaim their traditional name.
 ## Form accessibility
 ### Performance
 Forms should be easy for First Nations, Inuit or Métis community members with permanent, temporary or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive or sensory abilities.
 ### Errors
 Automatically detected errors should be described in the text and corrections suggested unless it would jeopardize security.
-Field labels and  form instructions should be provided when content requires user input.
+Field labels and form instructions should be provided when content requires client input.
 Avoid placeholder text in form fields that can be read aloud by assistive technology and not have enough contrast variance.
 ### Commitments
 Forms with legal commitments or financial transactions should be reversible and provide options for reviewing, confirming, and correcting errors before final submission.
 ### Processes
 For authentication steps provide a way that does not rely on a cognitive test or help to assist the client in completing the test.
-### Redundant entry
+### Redundancy
-Information previously provided by the user is available for the user to select except when re-entering the information is essential.
+Information previously provided by the client is available to select except when re-entering the information is essential.
-### Technology neutral
+### Technology
-Guidance is generic to apply to more than one platform including current and emerging technology.
+Guidance is generic to apply to more than one platform including current and future technology.
-### Email field validation
+### Email
 When defining email field validation, allow for EAI (smtputf8) names.
 ## Language
-The following section is adapted from the Internationalization Best Practices for Spec Developers, Create a github checklist. <a href="https://github.com/w3c/bp-i18n-specdev/">Internationalization Best Practices for Spec Developers</a>
+The following section is adapted from the Internationalization Best Practices for Spec Developers, Create a github checklist. <a href="https://github.com/w3c/bp-i18n-specdev/">Internationalization Best Practices for Spec Developers, GitHub Repository</a>
-### Language basics
+### Basics
 1. [ ] It should be possible to associate a language with any piece of natural language text that will be read by a user.
 1. [ ] Where possible, there should  be a way to label natural language changes in inline text.
 1. [ ] Consider whether it is useful to express the <a href="https://w3c.github.io/bp-i18n-specdev/#sec_lang_meta">intended linguistic audience</a> of a resource, in addition to specifying the language used for <a href="https://w3c.github.io/bp-i18n-specdev/#sec_text_processing_lang">text processing</a>.